uktrade/digital-workspace-v2/docs/search.md

 The first step is to control our search indexing in detail.
 Each searchable object type is listed below, along with the ORM fields that object contains that merit indexing; that is to say any data on that object that users may at any point use to search, refine or filter in order to find the result they are looking for.

-### Title, headings, content
+### Title, headings, excerpt and content

-Each text field on every page and content type (as far as possible) will be combined into only 3 fields (actually 6, see the next section); `title`, `headings` and `content`.
+Each content editable text field on every page and content type (as far as possible) will be combined into only 4 fields (actually 8, see the next section); `title`, `headings`, `excerpt` and `content`.
 This is to minimise storage and retrieval times for OpenSearch, while separating the content into chunks that may be boosted independently.

-Matches on document titles should be more relevant than matches on heading, which are more relevant than matches within the body content.
+Matches on document titles should be more relevant than matches on heading, which are more relevant than matches on the excerpt, which in turn are more relevant than matches within the body content.
 At the same time matches anywhere within the content should be equally ranked, and (for simplicity) we treat matches in any heading as equally valid.

 As an example, a page containing headings "How to sign up" and "Quick start" would be indexed as a document with the `headings` field contents being "How to sign up Quick start".